• Canadian Travel

 Visiting Pisa

 Pisa is a busy place.
-There will be lots of people visiting at any given time, so you will want to get a skip the line ticket to climb the tower at least a week in advance (especially if you have time constraints).
-You can visit the tower area without a ticket and your kids will have a blast taking pictures of the tower of Pisa.
+If you want to visit at certain time, so you will want to get a skip-the-line ticket to climb the tower at least a week in advance (especially if you have time constraints).
+You can visit the tower area without a ticket, and your kids will have a blast taking pictures of the tower of Pisa.

 Plan on 1 hour.